 - Aggressive knurl – will feel like a cheese grater if you’re used to ‘regular’ bars.

-3 – Best REP Fitness Olympic barbell – the Gladiator bar
+3 – Best REP Fitness Olympic barbell – the Alpine bar

 (rated 9.35 out of 15)

-In the Olympic weightlifting category, the laurels went to the Gladiator bar.
+In the Olympic weightlifting category, the laurels went to the Alpine bar.

 Its tensile and yield strength is the highest I’ve seen in a REP Fitness barbell – 230 and 210 K PSI, respectively.
 In fact, after comparing over 100 bars this was the runner-up for PSI behind the Kabuki power bar!

-With all other things equal (thickness and length), Gladiator is the strongest and “whipiest” barbell here.
+With all other things equal (thickness and length), Alpine is the strongest and “whipiest” barbell here.

 - Higher yield and tensile strength – this is a super strong bar, more suitable for Olympic lifting.